w3slley/origami/README.md

-# writing-app
+#Welcome to EasyNotes.
-This is an applications that allows users to create notes.
+This is an aplication that allows users to create and edit personal notes.

+Creator: Weslley Victor (wvict)

 #Updates:

 01/06 11:44
 Features done:
 1)Created login system.
 2)Created area to add a new note.
 3) Displayed the notes created in the home page.
 4) Created a way for the user to edit the notes.
 5) Created delete feature.